xduan7/clvis-chlg-2023/doc/thoughts.md

 To implement this, we have to modify the dataloader so that the batched images share the same class IDs (positive & negative).
 This is because the hard attention modules cannot accept different indices in a single forward/backward pass.

+## Training

+It takes roughly 40 minutes for 5 epochs of representation learning and 5 epochs of classification learning.
+However, inference time is not monitored and restricted.

+# TODO:

+Rotated head
+Training augmentation exploration
+Test augmentation
+Label smoothing?
+Better heuristics for SupCon loss during rotation (making the similarity matrix values more than binary) Hyperparameter tuning